 Both locations marked Area C are the towers.
 Each tower is basically an empty building, the tops of which are only reachable by ascending the wooden stairs inside the compound.
-Atop each tower will always be stationed two mongoliants, armed with sport rifles, each with 20 shots on a bullet belt.
-In addition, each sentry on the tower tops is also equipped with a Molotov cocktail, for use in throwing down at attackers.
+Atop each tower will always be stationed two mongoliants, armed with Remington 700s, each with 20 7.62mm rounds on a bullet belt.
+In addition, each sentry on the tower tops is also equipped with a molotov cocktail, for use in throwing down at attackers.